• Field Notes: RoadTrip

 Along the way, they interviewed caretakers of Mother Goddess temples, a DNA analyst, a single Amis mother living in the mountains, Indonesian migrant brides, Han-Amis parents, and the husband of a local mamasan.
 Each encounter added a layer to the evolving archive of mothering—one that spans ritual, biology, migration, and community life in Taiwan.

-• With the inviation to present in Taipei Arts Festvial Think Bar 2022.
+• With the invitation to present at the Taipei Arts Festival Think Bar 2022.

-At the same time, a series of live talks and sharing sessions will be held, inviting participants from across fields to join the dialogue, including: Manasan, host of Bar NINE, Dr. WuWu, a pregnancy health advocate, Wang Mengchao, former artistic director of Taipei Performing Arts Center, Xu Yafen, a traditional Taiwanese opera performer, Lu Chongpu, a young animal communicator and host of the self-healing podcast, and Hong Kong choreographer Mei Zhuoyan, etc., and Madeleine Planesgok, curator of the Anticipations Museum at the Lafayette Foundation in Paris, to jointly expand the space for thinking about "motherhood", "queer experience" and "social structure".
+At the same time, a series of live talks and sharing sessions will be held, inviting participants from across fields to join the dialogue, including: Manasan of Bar NINE 席耶娜, Dr. WuWu, a pregnancy health advocate, Austin Wang, former Artistic Director of Taipei Performing Arts Center, a traditional Taiwanese opera Master 許亞芬, a young animal communicator and host of the self-healing podcast盧崇璞, Hong Kong choreographer 梅卓燕Mui Cheuk-yin, and Madeleine Planesgok, curator of the Anticipations Museum at the Lafayette Foundation Paris, to jointly expand the space for thinking about "motherhood", "queer experience" and "social structure".

 Audiences can come and go freely during the performance, interact with the performers, and watch motherhood practices in action.
-They can also participate in video archives, join impromptu discussions, birthday celebrations and open activities such as "Healthy Pregnancy
+They can also participate in video archives, join impromptu discussions, attend birthday celebrations, and engage in open activities such as "Healthy Pregnancy".

 • Listening to the City: Street Interviews in Taipei